 - SNOMED CT's reference sets and their members are all fully versioned in SNOMED CT's RF2.
 A Snapshot release of a reference set includes the current version of every row that has ever been released (including both active and inactive rows).
 A Full release of a reference set includes every version of every row that has ever been released.
 Using this information, it is possible to adapt queries to consider both current and former members of any given reference set.

-- The SNOMED CT Concept Model changes very rarely.
-When it does, however, any attributes that are retired are retained as inactive concepts in the Snapshot and Full releases of SNOMED CT.
-It is expected that a complete Machine Readable Concept Model (MRCM) of SNOMED CT will be published in the future, and that this MRCM will be versioned in a manner that is consistent with other RF2 components.
+- The SNOMED CT Concept Model changes over time.
+However when it does, any attributes that are retired are retained as inactive concepts in the Snapshot and Full releases of SNOMED CT.
+In addition a complete Machine Readable Concept Model (MRCM) of SNOMED CT has now been published, and the MRCM is versioned in a manner that is consistent with other RF2 components.
+For more information about the MRCM, please refer to the MRCM Specification and the MRCM Browser.